 - “[O]n the Day of Judgment all men will appear in their own bodies before Christ’s tribunal to render an account of their own deeds” (CCC 1059).
 This is the general or Last Judgment.

-- God wants every one of us to do good deeds and stop doing evil.
+- God wants every one of us to do good deeds and to stop doing evil deeds.